bbbjiangggg/PeriodTracker/README.md

 ```bash
 python app.py
 ```
-The log-in user name and password are defaulted at "your-username" and "your-password".
+The log-in user name and password are defaulted to "your-username" and "your-password".
 These can be easily modified in app.py.